How Health Care Reform Affects Your Diabetes Care

 Children With Diabetes Must Be Covered

-The new law no longer allows health plans to turn away children under the age of 19, including those with chronic conditions such as diabetes.
+The new law no longer allows health plans to turn away children under age 19, including those with chronic conditions such as diabetes.
 All plans must allow families with children who have diabetes to enroll.
 Young adults, including those with diabetes, can stay on their parents' plan until age 26.